10 Benefits of Baking Soda

 - Relieves Sunburn and Sunburn Blisters

 Mix 1 to 2 tablespoons of baking soda in a cup of cold water.
-Soak a clean washcloth in this solution, wring out the excess water and apply it as a cool compress on the affected area for 5 to 10 minutes.
+Soak a clean washcloth in this solution, wring out the excess water, and apply it as a cool compress on the affected area for 5 to 10 minutes.
 Repeat 2 or 3 times a day until you get relief.

 - Improves Skin Complexion

 Uneven skin tone is a major problem for many.
-If you want a brighter and even skin tone, baking soda is an easy and inexpensive solution.
+If you want a brighter and more even skin tone, baking soda is an easy and inexpensive solution.

 Alternatively, mix 1 tablespoon each of baking soda and fresh lemon juice along with 4 or 5 drops of extra-virgin olive oil.
 Apply this paste on your face.
-Leave it on for 5 minutes, then rinse it off with cold water.
+Leave it on for 5 minutes, then rinse with cold water.
 Repeat 2 or 3 times a week.

 - Treats Stained or Yellow Nails